dtungbmw/coding_practice/python/tesla/README.md

     ![solar data](images/outlier2.png)

     g.
-Sites does not seem to have solar power: 2b98cbdd, 3914e59.
+Sites do not seem to have solar power: 2b98cbdd, 3914e59.
 The second one does not seem to have battery power, either.

     ![solar data](images/nosolar.png)